Hello everyone! I'm writing this post for those of you who might not be familiar with my Tabletop Role Playing Game, Fabula Ultima!

 - The item design system allows you to create cool magical items for your group.

 - The creature design system ensures you can come up with a new monster in a matter of minutes, and helps you make sure each creature is tactically interesting to deal with.

-- The battle design system allows you to gauge the dangers and complexity of a battle, and to spice things up with environmental dangers or boss fights!
+- The battle design system allows you to gauge the dangers and complexity of a battle, and to spice things up with environmental dangers, boss fights, and more!

 If you want a sneak peek at the contents, there's a few downloadable files for you down below!
 Please feel free to share them with anyone you think might be interested!